 2.1 The Company shall evaluate the Affiliate Application submitted by the Affiliate and shall notify the Affiliate in writing (by email) whether the Affiliate Application is accepted or not.
 The Company reserves the right to refuse any registration in its sole and absolute discretion and without a requirement to give any reasons for its decision.
 Affiliates who have signed up to the SuprAffiliates Programme shall fill in the due diligence form and present relevant the form and any supporting documentation accordingly as outlined in the form to SuprNation within 30 days, and this before an affiliate can be accepted into the programme.
+All supporting documentation must be sent by e-mail to [email protected].
 Failure to present this information within the required timeline shall result in the suspension of any existing affiliate account until such time as the required information is presented accordingly.
 The Company also reserves the right to request updated due diligence from time to time, and requires to be notified by the Affiliate should any key information change, including contact details of the Affiliate.
 The Due Diligence Form shall include requests for information pertaining to the Affiliate company and owner information, and also information in regard to internal policies and compliance measures of the Affiliate, including but not limited to the areas of marketing compliance and data protection.

 2.2 The Company may refuse any Affiliate Application and/or may close any Affiliate Account if, in its sole opinion, it is necessary to comply with the Company’s policy and/or to protect the interests of the Company.
 If the Affiliate is in breach of the Agreement, the Company may, as well as closing the Affiliate Account, take any other steps at law to protect its interest.
 In the event that the Company refuses any Affiliate Application or closes an Affiliate Account, it has no obligations to notify the Affiliate or provide details of any reason for doing so.